hhoppus/restaurant-analysis/ANALYSIS.md

 This project successfully demonstrated both data cleaning techniques with AI augmentation and the relative benefits and limitations of synthetic data generation.

 ## Contact
-For collaboration opportunities, please reach out via symmetry1@live.com
+For collaboration opportunities, reach out via symmetry1@live.com

 © 2025 Heath Hoppus